AbiramiKannappan/abiramikannappan.github.io/_posts/2019-09-27-SAT-ACT-Exam-Participation.md

 mathjax: "true"
 ---

-**Analysis done in the project:** </br>
+**Analysis done in the project:**
-     - Student's participation in ACT and SAT Examination.</br>
+     - Student's participation in ACT and SAT Examination.
-     - Changes in participation rates with year and the Reason behind the change.</br>
+     - Changes in participation rates with year and the Reason behind the change.
-     - Trends observed in the scores secured at subtest and composite.</br>
+     - Trends observed in the scores secured at subtest and composite.
-     - States that are showing an interesting trend and the reason behind it.</br>
+     - States that are showing an interesting trend and the reason behind it.
 **Recommendations:**
-     - About improving particiation percentage atleast in 1 of the states with lesser participation in SAT Examination.</br>
+     - About improving particiation percentage atleast in 1 of the states with lesser participation in SAT Examination.

-**Kindly refer to the following link for further details**</br>
+**Kindly refer to the following link for further details** [link](https://github.com/AbiramiKannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS)
-[link](https://github.com/AbiramiKannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS)